jadonk/make-things-book/README.md

 ## Inspiration Tech
 * OLPC
-* Jupyter notebooks
+* Jupyter notebooks (with Julia)

 ## Outline

+I'll need to spend some time working out the right content, but there should be multiple running threads of interest that come together in the projects.
+As I'm thinking this out, I'm realizing these elements can be somewhat written separately, as if following this outline, but need to be presented in parallel.
+Multiple readings of the book can help fill in the details missed, as the primary goal is to make things understandable and interesting, rather than rigorus.
+Cute boxes that indicate the theme can be used to carry forward a line of thought, interjecting them where they apply to the projects.

 * Forward - my history and story
-* Definitions of mathematics, science, engineering, technology, philosophy, and political economics
+* Definitions key schools of thought
-* History of mathematics, mechanics, and computer science
+* History of applied schools of thought mathematics, mechanics, and computer science
-* Projects to reproduce revolutions in science or deliver empowerment
+* Projects to reproduce revolutions in science and deliver empowerment
+* Applications of key concepts of defined schools of thought

 ## Content
+- [ ] Build something with right angles
-- [ ] Parallel and series circuits
+- [ ] Parallel and series circuits - perhaps building a game to test your understanding
-- [ ] Build a robot
+- [ ] Build a robot (right angles, motors)
-- [ ] Build a weather station
+- [ ] Build a weather station (sensing)
 - [ ] Build a musical instrument

 ## Style